awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

      ARG AWS_CONTAINER_CREDENTIALS_RELATIVE_URI
      ```

-  1. In your build spec, include a Docker `build` command such as the following\.
+  1. In your buildspec file, include a Docker `build` command such as the following\.
 The `--build-arg` options will set the necessary environment variables for your Docker build process to access the AWS credentials\.

      ```
      docker build --build-arg AWS_DEFAULT_REGION=$AWS_DEFAULT_REGION --build-arg AWS_CONTAINER_CREDENTIALS_RELATIVE_URI=$AWS_CONTAINER_CREDENTIALS_RELATIVE_URI -t your-image-tag .
      ```

-## Earlier Commands in Build Specs Are Not Recognized by Later Commands<a name="troubleshooting-build-spec-commands"></a>
+## Earlier Commands in Buildspec Files Are Not Recognized by Later Commands<a name="troubleshooting-build-spec-commands"></a>

-**Issue:** The results of one or more commands in your build spec are not recognized by later commands in the same build spec\.
+**Issue:** The results of one or more commands in your buildspec file are not recognized by later commands in the same buildspec file\.
 For example, a command might set a local environment variable, but a command run later might fail to get the value of that local environment variable\.

-**Possible cause:** In build spec version 0\.1, AWS CodeBuild runs each command in a separate instance of the default shell in the build environment\.
+**Possible cause:** In buildspec file version 0\.1, AWS CodeBuild runs each command in a separate instance of the default shell in the build environment\.
 This means that each command runs in isolation from all other commands\.
 By default, then, you cannot run a single command that relies on the state of any previous commands\.

 **Recommended solutions:** We recommend you use build spec version 0\.2, which solves this issue\.
 If you must use build spec version 0\.1 for some reason, we recommend using the shell command chaining operator \(for example, `&&` in Linux\) to combine multiple commands into a single command\.
-Or include a shell script in your source code that contains multiple commands, and then call that shell script from a single command in the build spec\.
+Or include a shell script in your source code that contains multiple commands, and then call that shell script from a single command in the buildspec file\.
 For more information, see [Shells and Commands in Build Environments](build-env-ref-cmd.md) and [Environment Variables in Build Environments](build-env-ref-env-vars.md)\.

 ## Apache Maven Builds Reference Artifacts from the Wrong Repository<a name="troubleshooting-maven-repos"></a>